YeasterEgg/coopjukebox/README.md

 I, User, go to root page and defer all my rights as human being to my poweful app.
 Then, I create a Playlist with the name that I prefer, which will be linked to a Songlist.

 --->NEEDS TO BE DONE<---
 - Choose already existant Playlist and load its songs in the Songlist.
+V

 Then, I can add as many songs to the Songlist, searching them from an amazing search engine.
 They will be voted and the most voted one will go to the Playlist.
 One vote every, don't know, 5 minutes?

 --->NEEDS TO BE DONE<---
 - Allow user to set how long the Playlist will be.
+V

+REFACTORING:

+- Hide all info from client, both user and voter, but for songlist random id
+- Use only songlist random id for every search/info
+- Add a leading literal code to songlist random id to format for mongo
+- Longer songlist random id